I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilimsi.md

 `wszImsi`

 The IMSI as a null-terminated Unicode string.

+`dwMcc`

+The mobile country code from the IMSI.

+`dwMnc`

+The mobile network code from the IMSI.

 ## Remarks
 The RIL driver is responsible for determining whether the MNC comprises two or three digits and extracting it accordingly.
 (For 3GPP, the number of digits in the MNC is specified by the fourth byte of EFAD as specified in 3GPP TS 31.102 section 4.2.18.)